-Because it likes to climb, ivy is commonly grown as a decorative cover for walls and buildings.
+Because it likes to climb, ivy is a decorative cover for walls and buildings.
 Unfortunately, it has a reputation as an invasive species in some areas outside of its native range.

 According to the Missouri Botanical Garden, ivy actually has two stages of growth.
 The immature form of ivy is most common.
 In this stage, it grows as a ground cover or a vine, but usually prefers to climb.
 Once it matures, it develops bush-like qualities and grows shrubby stems.
 These stems flower in the fall and then produce blue-black berries.